Updated: May 12th, 2022

 How to Choose a CPAP Machine Manufacturer

-When you get a CPAP machine through your insurance, you don’t get to choose your CPAP machine manufacturer, and you don’t get to select the features you want.
+When you get a CPAP machine through your insurance, you don’t get to choose your CPAP machine manufacturer or the specific features you want.
 Just like certain car companies rank higher in terms of overall satisfaction, build quality, or value for the dollar, CPAP manufacturers follow the same route.

-ResMed: ResMed is considered to be a leader in innovation, and consistently produce high quality products that are well liked by consumers.
+ResMed: ResMed is considered to be a leader in innovation and consistently produces high-quality products that are well-liked by consumers.
 ResMed products are among the best in the business, and many people swear by ResMed’s quality.
-On price, you get what you pay for.
 ResMed machines are among the most expensive, but most customers find that their products are worth the money.

-Fisher & Paykel: Fisher & Paykel is the manufacturer of the Icon line of machines, and was a major player in the space.
-They’re the makers of the popular Simplus mask, and have quite a few masks in their catalogue.
+Fisher & Paykel: Fisher & Paykel is the manufacturer of the Icon & Sleepstyle CPAP machines, and excel at making products that are as easy to use as they are innovative.
+They’re the makers of the popular Simplus mask and have quite a few masks with unique designs that address specific needs.
 On price, they tend to be a more expensive brand, but people really enjoy the level of quality.

-Somnetics: Somnetics currently manufactures the Transcend series of machines, and has been around for awhile.
-People seem to like Somnetics’ line of smaller travel machines, and they’ve done a lot to make CPAP smaller and more portable.
-On price they’re mostly on the mid-to-lower end of the spectrum.
+Somnetics: Somnetics currently manufactures the Transcend series of machines, and has been around for a while.
+People seem to like Somnetics’ line of smaller travel machines, and their commitment to making CPAP smaller and easier to travel with is apparent in their products.
+On price, they’re mostly on the mid-to-lower end of the spectrum.

 As with any big purchase, it helps to read the reviews.
-Customer Reviews will tell you a lot about the machine, and generally, it’s better to go with a machine that has mostly good reviews.
+Customer reviews will tell you a lot about the machine, and our CPAPtalk forum is full of excellent reviews and insights from experienced CPAP community members!

 Consider a Travel CPAP Machine